blu734/myob-fluffy/README.md

 Installation
 ------------

-Ensure node is installed, then run `npm install` to install packages Run the code using `DEBUG=myob-it-2015:* npm start`.
+Ensure node is installed, then run `npm install` to install packages.
+Install nodemon, and mongodb. and ensure it is running.
+Run the code using `DEBUG=myob-it-2015:* npm start`.
 That should be about it